For detailed Elasticsearch configuration information, refer to the Elasticsearch documentation.

 Make any edits to the configuration and click Save.

-When preparing a system for production deployment, you want to use a repeatable deployment process.
+When preparing a system for production deployment, you should have a repeatable deployment process.
 Therefore, it’s best to use the OSGi configuration file, where your configuration is maintained in a controlled source.

-Follow these steps to configure the Elasticsearch adapter using a configuration file:
+Follow these steps to configure the Elasticsearch adapter using an OSGi configuration file:

 Create the following file: